 Now, I’m not big on supporting instituted holidays, but I’ll indulge the expectations of American society this Thanksgiving day to express my gratitude for the existence of this man, Freddie Mercury, and the exquisite music he created.
 He’s helped me through a few bad days.

 Thanks, Freddie.
 Rest easy.

-It wouldn’t be a Joseph Scott blog post if there weren’t some sort of list, am I right?
+It wouldn’t be a Jeans in the Summer blog post if there weren’t some sort of list, am I right?
 Sit tight, for I am about to educate you on good Queen music.
 (Or leave – that’s fine, too.)
 Welcome to Queen 101.

-The following list includes some of the finest and most well-crafted – and least known to casual listeners – songs in the band’s catalogue.
-Really, I could have simply included their first five albums, and that would have sufficed, but, in an effort to streamline this section, I’ve elected to pick out a mere ten roses within a garden of lilies.
-I think you’ll find that these beauties aptly demonstrate the diversity and innovation in Queen’s music – and why it is foolish to attempt to categorise the band within a certain genre.
+The following list includes some of the best-crafted and least known songs in the band’s catalogue.
+Really, I could have simply included their first five albums, but, in an effort to streamline this section, I’ve elected to pick out a mere ten roses within a garden of lilies.
+I think you’ll find that these beauties aptly demonstrate the diversity and innovation in Queen’s music – and why it is foolish to attempt to categorise the band within any single genre.

 *For the best music quality, I recommend wearing headphones/earbuds.
 That way every part is balanced the way it was intended in the studio.